Genentech

 Study participants were recruited from four distinct regions, spanning both rural and urban communities.
 This deliberate mix allowed us to capture regional variations in attitudes and access to Interstitial Lung Disease Centers of Excellence.

-Not Just Clinical
+Personal, Not Just Clinical, Insights

 This study illuminated the human impact of IPF.
 Understanding the deeply personal mental models of patients and their familial caregivers as the disease progressed was crucial.